TannerDrayton/learn.truecoders.io/learn/newCsharp/methodOverloading.md

 }
 ```

-The + operator is used to concatenate values.
+The `+`operator is used to concatenate values.
 In this case, the value of a is joined to the text "Value: ".

-This method accepts an integer argument only.
+This `method` accepts an `integer` argument only.
-Overloading it will make it available for other types, such as double:
+ Overloading it will make it available for other types, such as `double`:

 ```csharp
 void Print(double a)